 Finally, the four collaborative radiation oncology practice parameters for this year were approved by the Council Steering Committee and the Board of Chancellors.
 The ACR Council decided in 2012 that these documents did not need to be presented at AMCLC for adoption, and only required approval by the CSC and the BOC.

-Practice Guidelines describe recommended conduct in specific areas of clinical practice.
-They are based on analysis of current literature, expert opinion, open forum commentary and informal consensus.
-Guidelines are not intended to be legal standards of care or conduct and may be modified as determined by individual circumstances and available resources.
-The guidelines have been organized under the headings below.
+Practice Parameters describe recommended conduct in specific areas of clinical practice.
+They are based on analysis of current literature, expert opinion, open forum commentary and formal consensus.
+Practice Parameters are not intended to be legal standards of care or conduct and may be modified as determined by individual circumstances and available resources.
+The Practice Parameters have been organized under the headings below.
 Some documents may be included under multiple headings.

-Technical Standards describe technical parameters that are quantitative or measurable.
-They often include specific recommendations for patient management or equipment specifications or settings.
-Technical Standards are based on analysis of current literature, expert opinion, open forum commentary and informal consensus.
-Technical Standards are intended to set a minimum level of acceptable technical parameters and equipment performance and may be modified as determined by individual circumstances and available resources.
+Technical Standards describe technical procedures or practices that are quantitative or measurable.
+They often include specific recommendations for patient management, equipment specifications or settings.
+Technical Standards are based on analysis of current literature, expert opinion, open forum commentary and formal consensus.
+Technical Standards are intended to set a minimum level of acceptable technical proficiencies and equipment performance and may be modified as determined by individual circumstances and available resources.

-The field review process provides time for all ACR members to offer thoughtful comments about the Practice Guidelines and Technical Standards.
+The field review process provides time for all ACR members to offer thoughtful comments about the Practice Parameters and Technical Standards.

 The field review process will begin in July 2014 for Practice Parameters and Technical Standards that will be presented at the ACR 2015 Annual Meeting in Washington, DC.